Inference-Time Scaling of Discrete Diffusion Models via Importance Weighting and Optimal Proposal Design: Abstract

 \section{Abstract}

 Discrete diffusion models have become highly effective across various domains.
-However, real-world applications often require the generative process to adhere to certain constraints but without task-specific fine-tuning.
-To this end, we propose a training-free method based on Sequential Monte Carlo (SMC) to sample from the reward-aligned target distribution at the test time.
-Our approach leverages twisted SMC with an approximate locally optimal proposal, obtained via a first-order Taylor expansion of the reward function.
-To address the challenge of ill-defined gradients in discrete spaces, we incorporate a Gumbel-Softmax relaxation, enabling efficient gradient-based approximation within the discrete generative framework.
-Empirical results on both synthetic datasets and image modelling validate the effectiveness of our approach.
+However, real-world applications often require the generative process to adhere to certain constraints.
+To this end, we propose a Sequential Monte Carlo (SMC) framework that enables scalable inference-time control of discrete diffusion models through principled importance weighting and optimal proposal construction.
+Specifically, our approach derives tractable importance weights for a range of intermediate targets and characterises the optimal proposal, for which we develop two practical approximations: a first-order gradient-based approximation and an amortised proposal trained to minimise the log-variance of the importance weights.
+Empirical results across synthetic tasks, language modelling, biology design, and text-to-image generation demonstrate that our framework enhances controllability and sample quality, highlighting the effectiveness of SMC as a versatile recipe for scaling discrete diffusion models at inference time.